-Imposex has been monitored in the Marine National Monitoring Programme of the UK in 1991, 1997, 2003 and 2007.
-In the Shetlands, imposex has been monitored every 2 years for the past 20 years.
-The UK does not assess densities since it is very difficult to get repeatable estimations of hard substrate organisms for several reasons (patchy distribution, hide in cracks, accumulations of breeding and non-breeding individuals, juveniles hide in different places, seasonal differences).
+Imposex has been monitored in the National Marine Monitoring Programme and subsequently Cleand and Safe Seas Environmental Monitoring Programme of UKMMAS in 1991-2015.
+In the Shetlands, imposex has been monitored every 2-3 years for the past 30 years.
+The UK does not assess densities in all areas since it is very difficult to get repeatable estimations of hard substrate organisms for several reasons (patchy distribution, hide in cracks, accumulations of breeding and non-breeding individuals, juveniles hide in different places, seasonal differences) but has observed populations in Sullom Voe, Shetland and other case study areas, showing recovery of populations and increasing distributional range compared to before the TBT ban.